Cormac-Maher/GUI-ShopProject/README.md

  How the Cart Works
 Items are stored in the browser's localStorage as a JSON array.
 Each item has a productName and price.
 The cart persists as you navigate between pages and is cleared after a successful checkout submission.

-Technologies Used
+# Technologies Used

-HTML5
+HTML
-CSS3 (Flexbox, CSS Grid)
+CSS (Flexbox, CSS Grid)
-Vanilla JavaScript (localStorage API, DOM manipulation) GitHub Actions (CI/CD for GitHub Pages deployment)
+JavaScript (localStorage API, DOM manipulation)
+GitHub Actions (CI/CD for GitHub Pages deployment)

-👥 Authors
+# Authors
-Built by Cormac and Daniel as a GUI (Graphical User Interface) course project.
+Built by Cormac , Niall and Daniel as a GUI (Graphical User Interface) course project.